moooofly/MarkSomethingDownLLS/Docker 常见问题汇总.md

 ## Container Runtime

-- containerd: An open and reliable container runtime.
-- "When using Docker as the container runtime for Kubernetes" -- 说明在粗粒度上，可以认为 Docker 就是一种 container runtime ；
-- With [containerd/cri](https://github.com/containerd/cri), you could run Kubernetes using containerd as the container runtime.
+A container runtime is software that **executes containers** and **manages container images** on a node.

+- Today, the most widely known container runtime is `Docker`.
+- But there are other container runtimes in the ecosystem, such as [`rkt`](https://coreos.com/rkt/), [`containerd`](https://containerd.io/), and [`lxd`](https://linuxcontainers.org/lxd/).
+- Containerd is an OCI compliant core container runtime designed to be embedded into larger systems.

 ### CRI

-- CRI is short for Container Runtime Interface.
+- CRI is short for **Container Runtime Interface**.
+- [Kubernetes 1.5 introduced an internal plugin API named Container Runtime Interface (CRI)](https://kubernetes.io/blog/2016/12/container-runtime-interface-cri-in-kubernetes/) to provide easy access to different container runtimes.
+- CRI enables Kubernetes to use a variety of container runtimes without the need to recompile.
+- In theory, Kubernetes could use any container runtime that implements CRI to manage pods, containers and container images.
+- Over the past 6 months, engineers from Google, Docker, IBM, ZTE, and ZJU have worked to implement CRI for containerd.
+The project is called [cri-containerd](https://github.com/containerd/cri), which had its [feature complete v1.0.0-alpha.0 release](https://github.com/containerd/cri/releases/tag/v1.0.0-alpha.0) on September 25, 2017.
+- With cri-containerd, users can run Kubernetes clusters using containerd as the underlying runtime without Docker installed.
 - Docker CRI implementation - [`dockershim`](https://github.com/kubernetes/kubernetes/tree/v1.10.2/pkg/kubelet/dockershim)
+- The Docker 18.03 CE integration uses the `dockershim`.
 - The containerd 1.1 integration uses the CRI plugin built into containerd.
-- The Docker 18.03 CE integration uses the `dockershim`.
-- The containerd CRI plugin is an open source github project within containerd https://github.com/containerd/cri.
+- The containerd CRI plugin is an open source [github project](https://github.com/containerd/cri) within containerd.
+- With [containerd/cri](https://github.com/containerd/cri), you could run Kubernetes using containerd as the container runtime.
 - Containerd is used by Docker, Kubernetes CRI, and a few other projects.

 ### Container Runtime CLI